Lecca/4cid/README.md

 # 4cid
-Downloads images in from a thread on 4chan.
+Downloads all images/webms from a thread on 4chan.

+# Example usage
+python 4cid.py a 127695525
+Will download all images in boards.4chan.org/a/thread/127695525/